dlubal-software/RFEM_Python_Client/README.md

 4) Run your script.
 Inspirations can be found in Examples.

 ### Examples
-These scripts are intended to be used as templates or examples.
+Scripts intended to be used as templates or examples.
 Also can be used for testing of backward compatibility.

 ### Unit Tests
 Collection of scripts to support further development.